beginning of content

 What is syphilis?

 Syphilis is a sexually transmitted infection (STI) that can cause serious health problems if you do not treat it.
-It is also easy to cure if you treat it early.
+It is easy to cure if you treat it early.

 In the past 10 years, the number of syphilis cases reported in Australia has significantly increased.